Ruthenium: Applications

 Approximately 30.9 tonnes of ruthenium were consumed in 2016, 13.8 of them in electrical applications, 7.7 in catalysis, and 4.6 in electrochemistry.

 Because it hardens platinum and palladium alloys, ruthenium is used in electrical contacts, where a thin film is sufficient to achieve the desired durability.
 With its similar properties to and lower cost than rhodium, electric contacts are a major use of ruthenium.
 The ruthenium plate is applied to the electrical contact and electrode base metal by electroplating or sputtering.

 Ruthenium dioxide with lead and bismuth ruthenates are used in thick-film chip resistors.
 These two electronic applications account for 50% of the ruthenium consumption.

-Ruthenium is seldom alloyed with metals outside the platinum group, where small quantities improve some properties.
+Ruthenium is occasionally alloyed with metals outside the platinum group, where small quantities improve some properties.
 The added corrosion resistance in titanium alloys led to the development of a special alloy with 0.1% ruthenium.
 Ruthenium is also used in some advanced high-temperature single-crystal superalloys, with applications that include the turbines in jet engines.
 Several nickel based superalloy compositions are described, such as EPM-102 (with 3% Ru), TMS-162 (with 6% Ru), TMS-138, and TMS-174, the latter two containing 6% rhenium.
 Fountain pen nibs are frequently tipped with ruthenium alloy.
 From 1944 onward, the Parker 51 fountain pen was fitted with the "RU" nib, a 14K gold nib tipped with 96.2% ruthenium and 3.8% iridium.

 Ruthenium is a component of mixed-metal oxide (MMO) anodes used for cathodic protection of underground and submerged structures, and for electrolytic cells for such processes as generating chlorine from salt water.
 The fluorescence of some ruthenium complexes is quenched by oxygen, finding use in optode sensors for oxygen.
 Ruthenium red, [(NH3)5Ru-O-Ru(NH3)4-O-Ru(NH3)5]6+, is a biological stain used to stain polyanionic molecules such as pectin and nucleic acids for light microscopy and electron microscopy.
-The beta-decaying isotope 106 of ruthenium is used in radiotherapy of eye tumors, mainly malignant melanomas of the uvea.
+The beta-decaying isotope 106 of ruthenium is used in radiotherapy of eye tumors, mainly melanomas of the uvea.
 Ruthenium-centered complexes are being researched for possible anticancer properties.
-Compared with platinum complexes, those of ruthenium show greater resistance to hydrolysis and more selective action on tumors.
+The "piano-stool" Ru(II) compounds show promise to replace current platinum-based anti-tumor drugs.

 Ruthenium tetroxide exposes latent fingerprints by reacting on contact with fatty oils or fats with sebaceous contaminants and producing brown/black ruthenium dioxide pigment.